 Your mobile designs can hang with the best of them.
 On the PicMonkey mobile app, tweaking your tracking (letter spacing) and leading (line height) takes just a few seconds and can add heaps of swag.

-To adjust letter spacing (tracking) in PicMonkey Mobile:
+To adjust letter spacing (tracking) in the PicMonkey app:

 1. Tap the text you want to edit, select the Style tab, and tap Letter Space.